MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ## Rich editing, IntelliSense, and code comprehension

-Visual Studio provides a first-class editing environment for Python, including syntax coloring, auto-complete across all your code and libraries, code formatting, signature help, refactoring, and linting (linting is shown below).
+Visual Studio provides a first-class Python editor, including syntax coloring, auto-complete across all your code and libraries, code formatting, signature help, refactoring, and linting (linting is shown below).
 Visual Studio also provides unique features like class view, Go to Definition, Find All References, and code snippets.
 Direct integration with the [Interactive Window](#interactive-window) helps you quickly develop Python code that's already saved in a file.

 ![Code completions for Python code in Visual Studio](media/code-editing-completions-simple.png)